 5.2 Tolerance

-The following tolerance shall be permitted on outside length, outside width, ends/dm, picks/dm and corrected mass per bag as given in Table 1.
+The tolerance given in table below shall be permitted on outside length, outside width, ends/dm, picks/dm and corrected mass per bag as given in Table 1.

+5.3 The bales containing the bags shall conform to the requirements specified in Table 2.

+6 PACKING

+The bags shall be packed in bales as prescribed in IS 2873 or as specified in the agreement between the buyer and the seller.